Printmakers of Chases Garage

-The Morgan Gallery at the Kittery Community Center is proud to announce “Here, There, and Everywhere: Photography by Anne Catell, Stephen Delaney, and Robert Charles Taylor.”
-This exhibit will be shown October through December, 2017.
-The public is invited to an Opening Artist Reception with refreshments on Wednesday, October 11th at 5:30pm.
-Come hear the artists talk about their works and their inspiration for photography.
+“Printmakers of Chases Garage” is a beautiful exhibit of works by five local artists in the Morgan Gallery at the Kittery Community Center.
+This exhibit will be shown January 5th through April 29th.
+The public is invited to an Opening Reception with refreshments on Wednesday, January 17th at 5:30pm.
+Come hear the artists talk about their works and their process.

 The Morgan Gallery, at the Kittery Community Center, is made possible through a generous donation by the Morgan Family of Kittery, ME.
-The gallery space is prominently located by the STAR THEATRE and provides a venue for showcasing works by visual artists.
+The gallery space is prominently located by the STAR THEATRE and provides a new venue for showcasing works by visual artists.
 The KCC Visual Arts Committee is responsible for curating the programming and schedules an ongoing series of art exhibits to showcase visual artists.
 Professional artists are encouraged to submit works for review for future exhibits.
-All works are reviewed and juried by a sub-committee of the Visual Arts Committee.
+All works are reviewed and juried by a sub-committee of the Arts and Culture committee.

 This gallery is free and open to the public during KCC business hours and also open during performances in the STAR Theatre.
 The Morgan Gallery is located in the Kittery Community Center at 120 Rogers Road in Kittery, Maine.
 For more information on the gallery and hours, please visit www.kitterycommunitycenter.org or call 207-439-3800.